-During the previous year, the Company performed a provisional purchase price allocation exercise for the investment of Discover Tech as the allocation of the purchase price to the identifiable assets and liabilities had not been completed at the previous reporting date, the purchase price allocation was provisional.
+During the year ended 31 March 2021, the Company performed a provisional purchase price allocation exercise for the investment of Discover Tech as the allocation of the purchase price to the identifiable assets and liabilities had not been completed at the previous reporting date, the purchase price allocation was provisional.

 During the year ended 31 March 2022, the purchase price allocation exercise has been completed.
-An additional intangible asset of USD 460,000 and goodwill of USD 135,136 after adjustments on the intangible assets was recognised.
-Thus, the amounts previously recognised at the acquisition date are retrospectively adjusted.
+An additional intangible asset of USD 460,000 and corresponding adjustment on goodwill of USD 324,864 after adjustments on the intangible assets was recognised.